alialib/alia/docs/the-basics/motivation.rst

 In other words, this simple implementation of a map display is *reactive*!

 Of course, immediate mode rendering only gets us so far.
 Now imagine that we want the user to be able to interact with our POIs.
-We need to detect when the user has clicked on a POI and open a popup with information about that POI and some options for interacting with it.
+Suppose we need to detect when the user has clicked on a POI and open a popup with information about that POI and some options for interacting with it.
 Suddenly, we need a richer interface to our graphical POIs than ``draw_poi`` provides (i.e., a way to deliver mouse events), along with some hidden state behind that interface (e.g., is the popup open?).

 All of this of course screams "POIs are objects!"
 And while an object is clearly a good fit for these new requirements, naively introducing a list of such